-Although Google assures everyone that they care about privacy and that you are the only person that has an insight into your personal data, many users prefer not to store various activities to their Google Account.
+Although Google assures everyone that they care about privacy and that you are the only person that has insight into your personal data, many users prefer not to store various activities in their Google Accounts.
 One of those is Google Maps Location History.
 The other one is Google Maps search history (any activity related to Google Maps).
 If you want to erase Google Maps History, we got you covered.
 Check the steps we provided below.

 Table of contents: